Joining the library

 If you're over 60, your card automatically becomes concessionary.
 If you're registered as disabled, you should speak to your local hub library about updating your account or registering for a concessionary card.

 If you're unemployed, you can qualify for a concessionary card.
 When updating or registering for an account, bring proof of unemployment.
-Job seekers also qualify for a community learner card, which gives you an extra two free hours of Internet use per day for job-related activities.
+Job seekers also qualify for a community learner card, which gives you an extra 2 free hours of Internet use per day for job-related activities.
 For more information, speak to your local hub library or visit community learning programme.

 You can borrow up to a maximum of 25 items in any combination.